-Queen Mary University of London is committed to the highest standards of integrity and probity in the conduct of research and our procedures are aligned to those established by the United Kingdom Research Integrity Office (UKRIO).
-To this end, the University subscribes to the commitments of the Universities UK (UUK) Concordat to Support Research Integrity, which are as follows:
+Queen Mary is committed to the highest standards of integrity and probity in the conduct of research and our procedures are aligned to those established by the United Kingdom Research Integrity Office (UKRIO).
+The policy covers allegations of research misconduct brought against any present member of staff of Queen Mary in respect of research undertaken while employed by the University.